 Read next: A list of our favourite phone holders

 Now while raw performance is important, the biggest selling point of the Tesla Model 3 is its all-electric range.
-Tesla claims the SR+ achieves 278 miles, the P 352 miles and the LR a staggering 360 miles on the WLTP test cycle.
-These figures have improved over the previous generation Model 3s, as Tesla much like some of its competitors, now integrates a heat pump at the front of the vehicle.
-This improves energy efficiency, where heat generated from the battery pack is then fed into the vehicle’s cabin.
-Ultimately, it reduces the need of wasting battery energy to heat the cabin.
-Indeed, the SR+ is up from 265 miles, P up from 329 miles and the LR up from 347 miles.
+Tesla claims the Model 3 achieves 305 miles, the P 340 miles and the LR a staggering 360 miles on the WLTP test cycle.
+These figures have improved over the previous generation Model 3s, as Tesla much like some of its competitors, uses software to optimise the range of its vehicles and in the 2021 models integrates a heat pump at the front of the vehicle; this improves energy efficiency, where heat generated from the battery pack is then fed into the vehicle’s cabin, ultimately, reducing the need of wasting battery energy to heat the cabin.

-So, how does the Long Range model fare in our mixed driving tests?
-Well, it manages a staggering 310 miles on a single charge.
-To put this figure into context, the Polestar 2 (64 kWh) achieves 200 miles, the VW ID.3 (58 kWh) 230 miles, the Nissan Leaf (62 Kwh) and Renault Zoe (52 kWh) both manage 200 miles, and the larger-sized Kia e-Niro and Hyundai Kona Electric manage between 240-260 miles from their 64 kWh battery packs in the same tests.
+Specs aside, in our tests the Long Range model achieved a staggering 310 miles, while the RWD-only Model 3 netted around 230-250 miles on a single charge.
+To put this into context, the Polestar 2 (64 kWh) achieves 200 miles, the VW ID.3 (58 kWh) 230 miles, the Nissan Leaf (62 Kwh) and Renault Zoe (52 kWh) both manage 200 miles, and the larger-sized Kia e-Niro and Hyundai Kona Electric manage between 240-260 miles from their 64 kWh battery packs in the same tests.
 It’s quite astonishing that even in 2021, Tesla reigns supreme in arguably the most important department – the driving range.

 But, it doesn’t stop there, as Tesla’s prolonged investment into the charging infrastructure, also plays a role when replenishing the vehicle’s battery pack.
-Indeed, Tesla’s Supercharger network provides rapid charge to customers, whereby in certain locations in the UK you can attain up to 250 kW of input, that is, if you have one of the AWD models as the SR+ is ‘limited’ to receiving 170 kW.
+Indeed, Tesla’s Supercharger network provides rapid charge to customers, whereby in certain locations in the UK you can attain up to 250 kW of input, that is, if you have one of the AWD models, as the regular Model 3 is ‘limited’ to receiving 170 kW.